Jmac041/Unit-Testing/README.md

 ## Problem 6
-For this, we used ChatGPT as a source of generative AI to create unique test cases for both the frontend and backend. <br>
-1. For the frontend,
-2. For the backend, we did so by providing the entire 'StackTest.php' file and asking it to "create new test cases for usercreate, songcreate, and songupdate following the same structure."
+For this, we used ChatGPT as a source of generative AI to create unique test cases for the backend.
+We did so by providing the entire 'StackTest.php' file and asking it to "create new test cases for usercreate, songcreate, and songupdate following the same structure."
+ChatGPT successfully mimiced the structure of the tests and provided functional test cases.